 File #: 24-326 Version: 1 Name:

-File created: 3/29/2024 In control: City Council/Public Finance and Economic Development Authority/Parking Authority/Successor Agency to the Redevelopment Agency
+File created: 3/29/2024 In control: City Council/Public Finance and Economic Development Authority/Parking Authority

 Title: SUBJECT: Report for Discussion on Preliminary Annexation Application #24-01 for LWH Farms, LLC, 1,186 Acres at the Northeast Corner of Yosemite Avenue and Lake Road REPORT IN BRIEF The City Council will be asked to evaluate Preliminary Annexation Application #24-01 LWH Farms, LLC, 1,186+ acres of mixed-use development mostly at the northeast corner of Yosemite and Lake Roads.
 RECOMMENDATION City Council - Adopt a motion indicating general support for an official annexation application being processed for the LWH Farms project.